Malosco: Geography

 Malosco is located along the SS42 road in northeastern Italy in the Trentino-Alto Adige/Südtirol region.
 Although the main road at the point of the town is the SS42 however, it is the SS238 road which is the main road of access from the north which leads down from Marling and it is the SS43 road which connects it to Lago di Santa Giustina in the southwest, a road which joins the A22 road (European Route 45) at San Michele all'Adige to the southeast.
 Malosco is located on the sloping plateau on the left bank of the Sas River, an average 1041 m above the sea level.
 The stream Novella is nearby.

 Malosco is within walking distance of Fondo, the two towns being adjacent to each other with Fondo lying in the northwest.
 In addition to Fondo, Malosco also borders the municipalities of Ronzone, Sarnonico and Eppan.
 The Dasine woods and meadows are located to the north of the main town.
 Lago di Santa Giustina, which is several kilometres to the southwest.

 Fauna and flora

 The area is characterized by grassland.

 Agriculture

 The land is fertile, producing wine, mulberries, Turkish corn, wheat, rye, barley, and potatoes.

 Facilities

 Pénegal (1737 m) can be reached in about 2.3 hours from Malosco, and north of the main centre is winter cross country skiing facilities with over 10 km of slopes.
 Malosco also contains a playground, tennis courts, a volleyball and basketball courts, and a multipurpose sports field.
 The City Hall is located at the Piazza Vittorio Erspamer.
-Hotels in the main town include Lady Maria Hotel Bar Ristorante, Hotel Panorama, Hotel Bel Soggiorno and Hotel Rosalpina.
-Hotel Panorama functions as a health and wellness resort.